Technical/Programmatic Reporting Guidance

 2.1 Automated Reminders

-OSP supports PIs with their technical reporting obligations by sending them automated email reminders from FusionERPCloudService_www@oracle.com 45 days before technical reports are due.
-The email subject line contains the words FYI: Deliverable Technical Report Reminder.
-PIs should open these e-mails and expand the “Description” box as follows:
+OSP supports PIs with their federal and flow-through award technical reporting obligations by sending them automated email reminders from Jennifer Lutke via Smartsheet (firstname.lastname@example.org) 45 days before technical reports are due.
+The email subject line contains the words Technical Report Reminder.

-After completing the previous step, the whole Description should be visible.
-(OSP recognizes this process is not ideal, but it’s a current limitation of the Deliverable function.)
-Please read the Description to find the type of report due and your project title.
+Please read the message body to find the type of report due and your project title.
 Here’s an example notification:

 2.2 Notifications to Deans and Department Chairs

-In addition to the automated email notifications described above, OSP also provides monthly reports to Department Chairs and Deans (or their non-academic equivalents) identifying PIs with reports due within the upcoming 30 days.
+In addition to the automated email notifications described above, OSP also provides monthly reports to Department Chairs and Deans (or their non-academic equivalents) identifying PIs with federal or flow-through award reports due within the upcoming 30 days.
 Deans, Department Chairs or their designees coordinate with PIs to ensure technical reports are submitted in a timely manner.

 3. Corrective Actions for Late Technical Reports